SebastianHog/GoodPlatedBackend/README.md

 ## Notes

-- The backend connects to a MongoDB Atlas database using the `MONGO_CONNECTION_STRING` defined in the `.env` file.
+- The backend connects to a MongoDB database using the `MONGO_CONNECTION_STRING` defined in the `.env` file.